Roman Mythology

 Etruscan Influence

-The Etruscans, who inhabited the region of Etruria (modern-day Tuscany), had a significant impact on early Roman religion.
-They introduced the Romans to a pantheon of gods and goddesses, as well as rituals and practices such as divination and augury.
+The Etruscans, who inhabited the region of Etruria (modern-day Tuscany), had a significant impact on the development of early Roman religion.
+They introduced the Romans to a pantheon of gods and goddesses, as well as religious rituals and practices such as divination and augury, which involved interpreting the will of the gods through natural signs.

 Deities and Key Figures